johnaohara/quarkus-iothread-workerpool/README.md

-#On the difference between the IO thread and a worker thread: a microbenchmark story
+# An IO thread and a worker thread walk into a bar: a microbenchmark story

-This repository contains the source code, results and scripts used to generate the data used in the Quarkus blog post `On the difference between the IO thread and a worker thread: a microbenchmark story`
+This repository contains the source code, results and scripts used to generate the data used in the Quarkus blog post `An IO thread and a worker thread walk into a bar: a microbenchmark story`

 Docker is used to create the environment available to the System Under Test